oit63/ACCodeSnippetRepositoryFixed/README.md

 ## 1.Fix issues:

-    1.Fix MenuItems (I move the menuItems to 'Source Control' menu from 'Plugins');
+    1.Fix MenuItems (I move the menuItems to 'Source Control' menu from 'Plugins' to avoid plugin conflicts);

-    2.Fix Snippets Path (Because Xcode 7.2 no longer recognize snippets in subfolders , and I change it to ../CodeSnippets/ to avoid conflicts).
+    2.Fix Snippets Path (Because Xcode 7.2 no longer recognize snippets in subfolders, and I change the path to ../CodeSnippets/ ).

 ### 2.ReactiveCocoa and PromiseKit codesnippets from myself: